You’ve got questions, we’ve got answers.

 A: No, while classes are held during the school day, they do not interfere with children’s mandatory courses or extracurricular activities.
 The class schedule is set by school personnel in consultation with LifeWise representatives.
 Usually, LifeWise classes are scheduled as part of the “specials” rotation or during times when other elective courses are offered.

-What curriculum is taught?
+What curriculum is used?
+Can we see it?

 How often are LifeWise classes?